DylanVanAssche/opengl-car/README.md

 </table>

 ## License
-Everything in this repository is available under the GPLv3 license.
+- Everything (except for the images) in this repository is available under the GPLv3 license.

+- The images are available under separate licenses, see the folder `images` for more information.